tvox15/php-validated-search/README.md

 A search function that queries a MySQL database using PHP and then displays a table of results.

+It uses Bootstrap and has responsive design as well.

 Project for client

 # Search Box